 Oldtimer Australia is delighted to offer for sale a UK delivered, factory right hand drive BMW 3.0 CSL.
 The BMW Heritage Certificate on file confirms that this particular example had a date of manufacture of the 29th September 1972 and a date of delivery of the 9th October 1972.
 It was delivered to BMW Concessionaires GB Limited in Brighton, Sussex, UK.
 The car was delivered in verona red, the colour of the car today.

-The early history of this car is not known, however, it found its way to Australia in 1997.
-The car was imported into Melbourne and at that time the odometer was at 21,135 miles.
+The early history of this car is not known; however, it found its way to Australia in the mid to late 1980’s.
+It is understood the car was imported by a BMW dealer in Melbourne who took it upon himself to lightly restore the car.
+Having completed that job in the early 1990’s he enjoyed the car for a few years before asking Dutton in Melbourne to sell the car on his behalf in 1997.
+At that time the odometer was reading 21,135 miles.
 The car passed through two subsequent owners and into the custodianship of the current owner in 2016.
 At that time the odometer was 40,641 miles.
 He immediately embarked on the process of taking a really good car to the next level.